MoritzOff/Masterarbeit_MoritzOff_Abgabe/README.md

 ## Further information
 The **methods.py** file contains various methods to manipulate, analyse or visualize the data.

 To keep further, unused data in the data set available, a forward sampling algorithm modified by Aurore Sallard and Milos Balac is used.
-This one can be found in the **FW-sampling.py** file.
+This one can be found in the **FW-sampling.py** file, which can be found at tubCloud and copied to the repository.

 The required python packages can be found in **requirements.txt**